josepcliment92/josepcliment92/README.md

 # Hi, I’m Josep 🙋 Nice to meet you!

 I’m a Full Stack Developer, graduated from the Ironhack Web Development Bootcamp.
-Here you’ll find the projects I’ve been working on; any feedback is appreciated 😉
+Here you’ll find the projects I’ve been working on; any feedback is appreciated.

 ## Technologies